mrgnlabs/marginfi-v2/README.md

 Q: Should Lending Pool be and independent account, that is connected to the Margin Group?

 Including the _Lending Pool_ in the _Margin Group_ account would reduce the tx size, however moving it out allows us to potentially reuse the _Lending Reserve_ down the line.

-Q: Should the _Reserves_ be independent accounts and not a part of the _Lending Pool_ account?

-Pros:
-- Better on-chain space utilizatio (we don't have to preallocate a bunch of space).

-Cons

-## Actions

-## Creating a Margin Group
-- Creat